alphagov/govuk-developer-docs/source/manual/howto-change-a-government-following-an-election.html.md

 Content in Whitehall can be marked as political.
 Political content which was published under a previous government is [`historic?`][historic].
 This is highlighted on the page, and in search results.
+This feature is also known as _history mode_.

-See these pages for example.
+See these pages for example:

 [A content page](https://www.gov.uk/government/speeches/the-issuing-withdrawal-or-refusal-of-passports)
 [A search results page](https://www.gov.uk/search/all?keywords=The+issuing%2C+withdrawal+or+refusal+of+passports&order=relevance)